igorski/fogpad/README.md

 VST3_SDK_ROOT=/path/to/prebuilt/VST3_SDK sh build.sh
 ```

-After [getting the Steinberg SDK](https://www.steinberg.net/developers/) you must generate a release build of its sources.
+After downloading the Steinberg SDK you must generate a release build of its sources.
 To do this, execute the following commands from the root of the Steinberg SDK folder:

 ```
 cd vst3sdk